TomTom-Fr/workwell/docs/getting-started.md

 ## <a name="access-web-app"></a>2.
 Access your local (or online) web app

-To access your local (or online) web app inside the Workwell application, simply click on the "Test" (Test Service for developers) item and a popup will then open, prompting you to type the URL that you want to open from inside Workwell.
+To access your local (or online) web app inside the Workwell application, simply click on the "See All" button and then on the "Test Service" (Test Service for developers) item and a popup will then open, prompting you to type the URL that you want to open from inside Workwell.
 In the example below, I am trying to open my local web app that is running on the 3040 port.

   <br/>
   <p align="center">